hannibal002/SkyHanni/FEATURES.md

 ## Minion
-- A display that shows the last time the hopper inside a minion has been emptied.
+- A display that show the last time the hopper inside a minion has been emptied.
 - A marker to the last opened minion for a couple of seconds (seen through walls)
 - Option to hide mob nametags close to minions.
 - Minion hopper coins per day display (Using the held coins in the hopper and the last time the hopper was collected to calculate the coins a hopper collects in a day)